Everything you need to know about our product install, setup steps, configuration and usage of various features

 - Arrow right will select patch right to the current patch.

-Plug-in Program Change
+Editor Program Change buttons

 Program Change via MIDI

-Program changes via MIDI will select corresponding patch from the librarian and send it to the hardware as well. i.e., Program Change 15 will send patch from slot 27 to the hardware.
+Program changes via MIDI will select corresponding patch from the librarian and send it to the hardware as well. i.e., Program Change 9 will send patch from slot 21 to the hardware.

-TIP #3: Programs are sent to hardware based on the currently active list.
+TIP: Programs are sent to hardware based on the currently active list.
 Active list is the one which has the white box around the program name.

 Selecting Previous or Next Bank